 - a.
 A NSTM faculty member may nominate candidates as Adjunct Faculty to the NSTM Membership Committee by submitting the following: - An updated CV from the candidate - A written request explaining the candidate's significant contribution to the scholarly activities of the National School of Tropical Medicine - b.
 The NSTM Membership Committee reviews the written request and the candidate's qualifications to determine if the candidate should be recommended for adjunct appointment to the Dean.
-The Committee submits the following to the Dean when a recommendation is made: - The Membership Committee letter of recommendation - The candidate's CV - Record of Professional Training and Experience (RPTE) - The written request of the nominating NSTM faculty member - c.
-The Dean or a designate submits a letter of support, the candidate's CV, and RPTE to the Division Chief who in turns submits supporting documents to the Chair of Pediatrics for approval. the respective department (e.g., Department of Pediatrics) HR group for approval.
-Once approval is granted by the department chairperson, these items will be forwarded to Baylor College of Medicine's Faculty Affairs for their approval and processing. - 8.3 Faculty Appointments In making faculty appointments and promotions decisions, the School follows the College's faculty appointments and promotions procedures.
+The Committee submits the following to the Dean when a recommendation is made: - The Membership Committee letter of recommendation

-- 8.3.1 Primary Appointments The primary faculty appointment is an academic unit through which a faculty member has a primary academic affiliation.
+- The candidate's CV - Record of Professional Training and Experience (RPTE) - The written request of the nominating NSTM faculty member - c.
+The Dean submits a letter of support, the candidate's CV, and RPTE to the respective department (e.g., Department of Pediatrics) HR group for approval.
+Once approval is granted by the department chairperson, these items will be forwarded to Baylor College of Medicine's Faculty Affairs for their approval and processing. - 8.3 Faculty Appointments In making faculty appointments and promotions decisions, the School follows the College's faculty appointments and promotions procedures. - 8.3.1 Primary Appointments The primary faculty appointment is an academic unit through which a faculty member has a primary academic affiliation.
 It is from this unit that recommendations for appointment, promotion, tenure, and other actions are initiated. - 8.3.2 Secondary Appointments A faculty member may hold a secondary appointment in addition to the primary appointment.
 Multiple secondary appointments are permitted if the faculty member contributes significant effort to each academic unit in which a secondary appointment is to be held. - 8.3.3 Adjunct Appointments A faculty member who holds an adjunct appointment designates that the faculty member holds a full-time academic appointment at another institution.